andylockran/heatmiserV3/README.md

 Your mileage may vary in attempting to use this library to communicate with them, but please open a pull request if you get something working.

+# Requirements

+Python needs to be version 3.